-Zappos’ CEO, Tony Hsieh, expressed the importance of culture by stating, “Your brand is your culture.”
-For the stressed-out leader, Hsieh also provided unconventional advice when he explains,
+Zappos’ CEO, Tony Hsieh, expresses the importance of culture by stating, “Your brand is your culture.”
+For the stressed-out leader, Hsieh also provides unconventional advice when he explains,

-Every leader can better understand their culture by asking three questions:
+Every leader can better understand their culture by asking three questions

 ERC (Employers Resource Council), a human resources organization, describes it this way:

-What does culture look like?
+What does Culture look like?